 4. The company has no such transaction during the year to which the provisions ofsection 185 and 186 of the Companies Act 2013 gets attracted.

-6. The company is not covered under the clause regarding maintenance of cost records asprescribed by the Central Government under section 148 (1) of the Companies Act 2013 andas certified by the cost auditor the company has maintained proper accounts and recordsfor the same.
+6. The company is not covered under the clause regarding maintenance of cost recordsprescribed by the Central Government under section 148 (1) of the Companies Act 2013 andas certified by the cost auditor the company has maintained proper accounts and recordsfor the same.

-(b) According to the records of the company there are no dues of sales tax servicetax custom duty excise duty or value added tax on account of any dispute except due ofincome tax as follows:
+(b) According to the records of the company there are no dues of sales tax servicetax custom duty excise duty or value added tax on account of any dispute.

 10. No fraud on or by the company has been noticed or reported during the year.

-We have audited the internal financial controls over financial reporting of G.G.AUTOMOTIVE GEARS LIMITED ("the Company") as of March 31 2018 in conjunctionwith our audit of the standalone financial statements of the Company for the year ended onthat date.
+We have audited the internal financial controls over financial reporting of G.G.AUTOMOTIVE GEARS LIMITED (the Company) as of March 31 2020 in conjunctionwith our audit of the standalone financial statements of the Company for the year ended onthat date.

 Management's Responsibility for Internal Financial Controls

 The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit oof Internal Financial Controls Over Financial Reportingissued by the Institute of Chartered Accountants of India.
 These responsibilities includethe d esign implementation and maintenance of adequate internal financial controls thatwere operating effectively for ensuring the orderly and efficient conduct of its businessincluding adherence to company's policies the safeguarding of its assets the preventionand detection of frauds and errors the accuracy and completeness of the accountingrecords and the timely preparation of reliable financial information as required underthe Companies Act 2013.